What is a Howler?

-- There are 2 autumns in the molecule.
+- There are two autumns in the molecule.

 - Barbarians are things put in bicycle wheels to make them run smoothly.

-- In the Olympic games they ran races, jumped, and hurled the biscuits.
+- They ran races, jumped, and hurled the biscuits in the Olympic games.

 Type 4.
 Confusing ideas

-- Wind is that which the dust blows about the street.
+- The wind is that which the dust blows about the street.

-- Eclipses are of 3 kinds: an annular eclipse comes once a year, a partial eclipse goes on part of the time only, but a total eclipse lasts forever.
+- Eclipses are of 3 kinds: an annual eclipse comes once a year, a partial eclipse goes on the part of the time only, but a total eclipse lasts forever.

 Type 5.
 Unperceived inconsistency

-- A baby is the most useful mammal because it will be a great help to its family when it grows up.
+- A baby is the most useful mammal because it will help its family when it grows up.

-- Syncopation is emphasis on a note which is not in the piece.
+- Syncopation is the emphasis on a note which is not in the piece.

 Type 6.
 Understatement

-Sometimes, a howler’s humour comes from understatement or from what is left unsaid.
-Examples of this sixth, more subtle, kind of howler are:
+Sometimes, a Howler’s humour comes from an understatement or from what is left unsaid.
+Examples of this sixth, more subtle, kind of Howler are: